openzipkin/brave/instrumentation/spring-web/README.md

 Then, wire `TracingClientHttpRequestInterceptor` and add it with the `RestTemplate.setInterceptors` method.
 If you are using `AsyncRestTemplate` and Spring 4.3+, you can wire `AsyncTracingClientHttpRequestInterceptor` and add it via `AsyncRestTemplate.setInterceptors`.

+For Spring boot users, autoConfiguration is available when the `HttpTracing` bean is configured.
+Basically it creates a `RestClient` and an `AsyncRestClient` for you if no other bean of this type exist.